Safety Measures To Take In Travel During Pregnancy

 2. At The Check-In Counter:

-Request an aisle seat (to make running to the washroom every 10 minutes easier) and a seat near the exit (the extra room gives you more leg space); ask to be searched manually or by wand instead of the scanning machine.
+Request an aisle seat (to make running to the washroom every 10 minutes easier) and a seat near the exit (the extra room gives you more leg space); ask to be searched manually or by wand instead of going through the airport security scanners during pregnancy.

 3. In The Air: